 "My husband can't afford to lose his job as this is the only thing that is sustaining us.
 He has been applying for loans to continue our son's treatment but all of them are being rejected as he is still struggling to clear his past debts.
 In such dire times, it's beyond our capacity to arrange 7 lakh rupees all by ourselves, but if we don't do that, all doors to save our only child will be shut completely for us." - Pushpa, mother

-Please click here to help these parents save their only son from the clutches of blood cancer.
+Help these parents save their only son from the clutches of blood cancer.